cokobah16-creator/mBHR/README.md

 VITE_SUPABASE_ANON_KEY=your_anon_key
 ```

-Then run the SQL migration in your Supabase project:
+Then run the SQL migration to create the database schema:

 1. Go to your Supabase project dashboard
 2. Navigate to SQL Editor